Python in Posit Workbench

 source .venv/bin/activate

-To create a virtual environment with a specific version of Python, invoke venv using the Python interpreter’s absolute path:
+To create a virtual environment with a specific version of Python, invoke venv using the absolute path of the Python interpreter:

 /opt/python/3.10.4/bin/python3 -m venv .venv